SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Accessing_the_Admin_app.md

 1. Go to [dataminer.services](https://dataminer.services)

-1. Find the DMS in the list and click the *Admin* icon.
+1. If you want to open the Admin app to manage a specific DMS, find the DMS in the list and click the *Admin* icon.

+   If you are not interested in a specific DMS, click the Admin icon under *Apps*.

 ![DMS in the home app](~/user-guide/images/CcaHomeApp.png)